 In a report, Brian Solis and VOCUS proposed their own definition of influence as, “…the ability to cause effect, change behaviour and drive measurable outcomes.”
 They also asked respondents to identify influence in social media in less than 140 characters.
 They listed the 25 most interesting answers.
 Here are a few:

 – The ability to inspire others to develop their abilities;

 – Build a level of confidence that will encourage others to make the best possible decisions.

 – Influence is the power that earns the trust it is given.

-Today, a year later, how does it changed?
+Today, a year later, how has how we define influence changed?
 What do you think?
 Have your say and submit your own definition of influence in social media in 140 characters or less.